Hatchin/school-projects/README.md

 The specific goal we achieved in this project is we successfully predicted number of overal daily trips based on information such as weather and bike station information, with a high accuracy.

 We archieved this by cleaning and imputing data, feature engineering, and modeling building.
-The algorithms we explored included
+The algorithms we explored included:
 * **Linear Regression**
 * **Random Forest**
 * **Gradient Boosting**.